pub trait WidgetExt: IsA<Widget> + 'static {

 fn set_overflow(&self, overflow: Overflow)

-Sets how @self treats content that is drawn outside the widget’s content area.
+Sets how the widget treats content that is drawn outside the it’s content area.

 See the definition of Overflow